hass-agent/HASS.Agent-Documentation/README.md

 ## Deployed Documentation

-The documentation is deployed here on github pages, you can view it [here](https://drr0x-glitch.github.io/hass.agent-docs/)
+The documentation is deployed here on github pages, you can view it [here](https://drr0x-glitch.github.io/hass.agent-docs/).

 ## Development / Contributing

-If you would like to help out with development or translating of the HASS.Agent application check out our guide [here]().
+If you would like to help out with development or translating of the HASS.Agent application check out our guide [here](https://drr0x-glitch.github.io/hass.agent-docs/help/).

 ### Contributing to the documentation

 HASS.Agent's documentation is built with MKDocs which runs on python.
-You need to install the latest python(and pip) version and ensure venv works.
+You need to install the latest python(and pip) version, and ensure venv works.

 #### Setup a local environment

-1. Clone the repo to a local folder
+1. Clone the repo to a local folder.
-2. Open a command prompt in the folder and run `python -m venv venv` to create a new venv environment
+2. Open a command prompt in the folder and run `python -m venv venv` to create a new venv environment.
-3. Run `venv\scripts\activate` to activate this new environment
+3. Run `venv\scripts\activate` to activate this new environment.
-4. Run `python -m pip install mkdocs-material`
+4. Run `python -m pip install mkdocs-material` to setup mkdocs.
 5. Open the project in your editor, for vs code run `code .` and then close the command prompt.

 #### Editing the documentation